 We advise you to reconsider your need to travel to Guinea at this time because of the unpredictable security situation and the high risk of violent crime.

-Since February 2013 there have been sporadic instances of rioting and violence in Conakry and other towns related to the current political environment.
+There has been extensive rioting and violence in Conakry and other towns in recent months related to the current political environment.
+The Conakry suburbs of Hamdallaye, Bambeto and Cosa were particularly affected by outbreaks of violence in late May 2013.
 A number of deaths and injuries have been reported.
 Further violence could occur in the current political environment.

 You should monitor local media for information on your safety and security.
 You should avoid protests and demonstrations, street rallies and public gatherings as they may turn violent and attract a heavy response from security forces.